Sun Dolphin Seaquest 10 Review

 Glide Performance

-The most important of our testing metrics is Glide Performance, which constitutes 35% of the total score for each stand up paddle board.
-We conducted two different tests, assessing how efficiently you could paddle each board in both ideal and windy conditions, scoring each SUP on the distance traveled per stroke and the average cruising speed of each board.
-Unfortunately, the Seaquest 10 got off to a bit of a rocky start, meriting a 2 out of 10 for its rather poor glide performance.
+For this metric, we conducted two different tests, assessing how efficiently you could paddle each board in both ideal and windy conditions, scoring each SUP on the distance traveled per stroke and the average cruising speed of each board.
+Unfortunately, the Seaquest 10 got off to a bit of a rocky start with some overall poor glide performance compared to the higher-end boards.

 Due to its boat-like nature — calling it a kayak in disguise wouldn't be a stretch — the Seaquest 10 is not fast compared to the sleeker SUPs tested.
 It has a much broader cross-section than many of the other boards, resulting in significantly more drag when paddling.
 It feels like you have to displace tons more water to move forward, and it covers much less distance per paddle stroke.
-There would be no contest in a race between this board and a more touring-centric board, like the Boardworks Raven.
-Someone could be leisurely paddling that board, and you would have almost zero chance of overtaking them in the Seaquest, no matter how hard you tried.
+There would be no contest in a race between this board and a more touring-centric board.
+Someone could be leisurely paddling a touring board, and you would have almost zero chance of overtaking them in the Seaquest, no matter how hard you tried.

 Stability

-The Seaquest 10 dramatically improved its performance on our second metric, earning a perfect 10 in stability, which accounts for 25% of the total score.
+The Seaquest 10 dramatically improved its performance on our second metric, earning an impressive score in our stability metric.
 We scored each board on its ability to transport cargo or multiple passengers, its handling in rough water conditions, and how comfortable novice users felt on the board.
 The Sun Dolphin did very well in all of these tests, putting it right at the top of the entire armada.

 This stand up paddle board made it a breeze to paddle in windy or rough conditions.
 Our testers never fell off this board inadvertently, except for one tester who crashed straight into a willow when she was looking at her phone to send a Snapchat.
 (Luckily, newer phones are quite water-resistant.)
 This board also has a convenient dry storage well, though we wouldn't necessarily trust it with sensitive electronics or other items that can't get wet.